| 56:12-29

 calendar days since the original delivery of the motor vehicle

-and a nonconformity continues to exist.
+and a nonconformity continues to exist. b.

 The presumption contained in subsection a. of this section shall